MaSe69/mase/index.md

 Let me mention my latest blog on a technical data science problem: [Compare two lists](comparetwolists)

-# Consulting based on Data Science
+# Topics based on Data Science

 I have been applying data science, on the following topics